Caeli enarrant gloriam Dei… The heavens are telling the glory of God (Ps. 19)

 The universe was a lot bigger and a lot more mobile than anyone could possibly have thought.

-Which brings us back to Father Lemaitre and his Primeval Atom, or the Big Bang.
+Which brings us back to the Big Bang, Father Lemaitre.
 The good Jesuit had proposed his theory in 1927, without physical evidence, using only the mathematics of Einstein’s General Theory of Relativity, which implied the universe must be expanding.
 Now, lo and behold, here was just the evidence they were looking for, a near-perfect explanation of Hubble’s observations.

 Here is a description of the first ‘moments’ of the Big Bang from a recent book by astrophysicist Alan Guth: